Bakit Hindi Ka Crush ng Crush Mo?: Cast

+Production

+Under director Joyce Bernal, screenwriter Irene Emma Villamor served as assistant director while Antoinette Jadaone served as script continuity supervisor.

 Promotion

 Actors Kim Chiu and Xian Lim became guests to several ABS-CBN TV shows to promote the film.
 Among these are Gandang Gabi Vice and Banana Split.

 Theme song

-Bakit Hindi Ka Crush ng Crush Mo?, sung by Zia Quizon and written by Jungee Marcelo, is the theme song of the movie.
-It premiered on July 8, 2013, on the FM radio station MOR 101.9 For Life! and was released as a single on July 17.
+"Bakit Hindi Ka Crush ng Crush Mo?", sung by Zia Quizon and written by Jungee Marcelo, serves as the theme song of the film.
+It was first released on July 8, 2013 on the FM radio station MOR 101.9 For Life! and was released as a single on July 17.
 It is also included in her second studio album, A Little Bit of Lovin.

 Music video

 The music video for the song was released on ABSstarcinema's YouTube channel on July 23, 2013.
 The video's plot features Quizon at a photo shoot session while being pursued by a man who works on set, played by Ramon Bautista, the author of the book to which the film is primarily based.

 Accolades

 The song won at the 27th Awit Awards for the Awit Award for Best Song Written for Movie/TV/Stage Play on December 12, 2014.